OP-TEE/optee_os/documentation/secure_storage.md

 In OP-TEE, there are apis for reading the keys generically from "One-Time Programmable" memory, or OTP.
 But there are no existing platform implementations.

-To allow Secure Storage to operate securely on your platform, you must:
+To allow Secure Storage to operate securely on your platform, you must define implementations in your platform code for:

- - enable CFG_OTP_SUPPORT on your platform

- - In your platform code, define implementations for:

 ```
  void tee_otp_get_hw_unique_key(struct tee_hw_unique_key *hwkey);